kenanGonnot/abstract-text-summary/training/README.md

 ## Training
-Two distinct approaches were employed for model training:
+Three distinct approaches were employed for model training:

 * **Transformer Encoder-Decoder Model (From Scratch):** We trained a Transformer-based encoder-decoder model from scratch on a diverse dataset of text documents.
 This model was designed to understand the nuances of the summarization task and